Kendra Portier

 Modern Dance Technique

-Kendra Portier is a dance artist, recognized for her contributions to the dance field as a choreographer, improviser, performer, and educator.
-With a reputation for rigorous creative inquiry and poeticism, Portier’s work lives in embodied research, honed through choreographic processes that shape thought, emotion, and color into felt physical action.
+Kendra Portier is a dance artist recognized for her contributions as a choreographer, improviser, performer, and educator.
+Known for her rigorous creative inquiry and poetic sensibility, Portier’s work is rooted in embodied research—transforming thought, emotion, and color into felt, physical action—movement.

-Born at home, on the land of the Hopewell people, Portier has taught and performed globally from San Diego to Salzburg, Dushanbe to Athens (Greece, Georgia, and Ohio).
-Her teaching methodology and style, distinguished by her sense of transformation and vibrance, have garnered a substantial following, leading to engagements with prestigious dance programs, festivals, and over thirty educational commissions.
+Born at home on the ancestral land of the Hopewell people, Portier has taught and performed both nationally and internationally, from San Diego to Salzburg, Dushanbe to Athens (Greece, Georgia, and Ohio).
+Her teaching—centered on connection, vitality, and rigorous exploration—has garnered a significant following, leading to invitations from esteemed dance programs, festivals, and numerous academic and educational commissions.

-Portier holds a B.F.A. in dance with honors from The Ohio State University and an M.F.A. in dance from the University of Illinois Urbana-Champaign.
-Initially joining the UMD faculty as the artist in residence in dance, Portier is currently an assistant professor in TDPS, where she is awarded the Maya Brin Endowed Professorship in dance.
+Portier holds a B.F.A. in Dance with honors from The Ohio State University and an M.F.A. in Dance from the University of Illinois Urbana-Champaign.
+She first joined the University of Maryland as Artist in Residence and now serves as Associate Professor in the School of Theatre, Dance, and Performance Studies, where she is honored to hold the Maya Brin Endowed Professorship in Dance.